HomeMy WebLinkAbout1960-02-08 PLANNING BOARD MEETING

 Robert H. Farwell, President of said Association,

-the conclilsion of the annual tnwn meeting;.
+the conclrsion of the annual town meeting.

-Mr. Stevens came to the meeting at 9:00
+Mr .
+Stevens came to the meeting at 9:00

-OPTION n.m. at which time he discussed with the Board
+OPTION n .m. at which time he discussed with the Board

 his letter to Mr. Abbott and the problems in-